igottarive/tweddit/README.md

 # tweddit

 # @TODO:
+- URL regex to make sure it's a proper tweet url
+- Friends/Frenemies exclude self
 - Make votes highlight which one the user has done (up or down).
-Allow a cancel (edit)
+Allow a cancel (edit) - Currently anyone can add ∞
-- Get twitter API working - Need Twitter Developer account
-- Add Submit tweet button to welcome page
-- Friends/Frenemies exclude self
 - UI improvements
-- Better tests
+- Better UI/UX tests
 - Get it working on docker
 - Put docker on aws